zoeelarson01/kwk-l1-mothers-day-methods-students-l1/README.md

 + In `holiday_greeting.rb`, build out a user interface.
 It should
 	+ Welcome the user to your program
 	+ Take in their to, from, and holiday inputs and store them in variables.
-	+ Run your method and show the user your results.
+	+ Run your method and show the user your results!